Source code for tooluniverse.tool_registry

 logger.info(

-f"Built lazy registry: {len(_lazy_registry)} tools discovered via AST (no modules imported)"
+f"Built lazy registry: {len(_lazy_registry)} classes discovered via AST (no modules imported)"

 )